Sixty years ago in Napier, my parents bought their first car.

 Alas, four years after my parents bought it a parked truck waiting outside my Dad's woolstore suffered handbrake failure, rolled backwards, and crushed our A30 against a lamppost.
 The insurance company (not the AA, I rush to add) sidestepped and delayed and finally agreed to fork out towards a new vehicle.
 Mum and Dad looked at their finances, took a deep breath, and made one of the most extravagant, daring purchases of their lives.
 They replaced our A30 with an A35.

-Reported by David Hill for our AA Directions Autumn 2019 issue
+Reported by David Hill for our AA Directions Summer 2019 issue